BalashovAD/SingleEditStringEquality/README.md

 ### Basic solution
 The key points:
-- Size of equal string can have difference 0 or 1
+- Size of comparable strings can have difference 0 or 1
 - Operation of adding or deleting is similar, stay only deleting
 - if size difference is 1 - op should be deleting
 - suggest that lhs is always bigger than rhs